Greenxertz/Greenxertz/README.md

 I'm a passionate Learner from RSA who has a love for Technology.
 Here's a bit about me:
 - 🔭 I’m currently working on: Point of sale system, trying to find unique ways to do it.
-- 🌱 I’m currently learning: new programming languages(HTML, PHP and Javascript) as well as platforms such as Docker and frameworks such as Angular.
+- 🌱 I’m currently learning: refining programming languages I have experience in, as well as platforms such as Docker and frameworks such as Angular and Flutter.
 - ⚡ Fun fact: Im Portuguese.

 ## Skills
-- Languages:  C#, C++ and Delphi
+- Languages:  C#, C++, Delphi, HTML, PHP, and Javascript
 - Databases: Microsoft SQL Server
 ## GitHub Stats
 ![](https://komarev.com/ghpvc/?username=Greenxertz&color=dc143c)